haltugyildirim/artof-data/README.md

  ```console
  $ conda activate artof-env
  ```

-Second method is to install the dependencies manually.For this method also, I recommend to use the package with [Anaconda](https://www.continuum.io/downloads) and create a dedicated environment for the usage:
+*Second method* is to install the dependencies manually.
+For this method also, I recommend to use the package with [Anaconda](https://www.continuum.io/downloads) and create a dedicated environment for the usage:

  ```console
  $ conda create -n env_artof python=3.7